 The Stinger has a hint given away because Howard the Duck is in a cage over the Collector's shoulder when the Guardians go meet him.

 An alien from James Gunn's Slither can be seen in one of the Collector's cages.

-What might be Beta Ray Bill can also be spotted in the background in the Collector's abode.
+Although James Gunn has confirmed it wasn't Beta Ray Bill, an unidentified alien that looks like Bill can be spotted in the background in the Collector's abode.